atugman/IBM-Cloud/Labs/ALB-Lab/alb-lab.md

 And, as you probably suspected, if you try to access the web applicaition, you'll receive a **503 error, indicating that there's no server available to handle your request.**

-Before we move onto our next exercise reconfigure the health check correctly - replace the fake path with "/" (excluding the quotation marks) and save the configuration.
+Before we move onto our next exercise, reconfigure the health check correctly - replace the fake path with "/" (excluding the quotation marks) and save the configuration.

 ### Simulate an Issue with a Single Node